owncloud/music/README.md

 #### Scan music files

 Scan all audio files not already indexed in the database.
 Extract metadata from those and insert it to the database.
-Target either specified user(s) or all users.
+Target either specified user(s) or user group(s) or all users.

 	./occ music:scan USERNAME1 USERNAME2 ...
+	./occ music:scan --group=USERGROUP1 --group==USERGROUP2 ...
 	./occ music:scan --all

-Both of the above commands can be combined with the `--debug` switch, which enables debug output and shows the memory usage of each scan step.
+All the above commands can be combined with the `--debug` switch, which enables debug output and shows the memory usage of each scan step.

 #### Reset scanned metadata

 Reset all data stored to the music database.
-Target either specified user(s) or all users.
+Target either specified user(s) or user group(s) or all users.

 **Warning:** This command will erase user-created data!
-It will remove all tracks from playlists as playlists are linked against the track metadata.
+It will remove all playlists as playlists are linked against the track metadata.

 	./occ music:reset-database USERNAME1 USERNAME2 ...
+	./occ music:reset-database --group=USERGROUP1 --group==USERGROUP2 ...
 	./occ music:reset-database --all

 #### Reset cache

 Music app caches some results for performance reasons.
 Normally, there should be no reason to reset this cache manually, but it might be desiredable e.g. when running performance tets.
-Target either specified user(s) or all users.
+Target either specified user(s) or user group(s) or all users.

 	./occ music:reset-cache USERNAME1 USERNAME2 ...
+	./occ music:reset-cache --group=USERGROUP1 --group==USERGROUP2 ...
 	./occ music:reset-cache --all

 ### Ampache